Trish Yeung

 “One day I woke up, I realized half of my face and my arm were numb.
 I had a lot of trouble controlling my left side.
 I regained the full feeling in my face eventually.
 It was about four to five months after it happened.
 Then my official diagnosis came in June of 2018.
 It was all very quick.”

-“My MS diagnosis and my journey is a bit of a blessing in disguise.
+My MS diagnosis and my journey is a bit of a blessing in disguise.
 It shone a light on the darker fears that I had about the disease.
 And seeing my mom go through it, I knew that I might have to slow down my pace sometimes.
 But, I also knew that my diagnosis didn’t mean that it's over.
 Life continues, and we get to make the most out of it.”

 “I think that's where it is so important to understand that you have to fight for what you need.”

 “For me, MS is very much an invisible illness.
 Having to remind people of your health challenges can get tiring, especially when you don’t look sick.
-Again, that’s where self-advocacy comes in.
+That’s where self-advocacy comes in.
 I think that's where it is so important to understand that you have to fight for what you need.”

 “MS has certainly changed the way that I look at life and how I live now.
 I think I live a more open and transparent life.
 I've definitely become more vocal in my needs and prioritizing self-care.”

-My MS, My Rules
+My MS. My Rules.

 Trish's advice to people in the MS community is to talk more about their experiences and reach out for support.
 “There's always going to be someone out there who will understand and relate to your journey.
 No matter how unique your MS experience is, there is a community out there for you.”